sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 For example, in a user-item network, we might recommend items based on the patterns of connections shared with similar users.
 This approach leverages the network structure to identify potential matches based on similarity metrics discussed earlier.

-The effectiveness of these recommendations depends on the network's structure, particularly the presence of homophily (similar users connecting to similar items) and the balance between popular and niche items, as discussed in Chapter 18's exploration of the long tail phenomenon[^1].
+The effectiveness of these recommendations depends on the network's structure, particularly the presence of homophily (similar users connecting to similar items) and the balance between popular and niche items, as discussed in Chapter 18's exploration of the long tail phenomenon.

 ### Temporal Network Analysis